tottotza1/Workspace-Manager-Chrome-Extension/README.md

 * Changed show all to be within popup rather than a new tab
 * Fixed Dialog boxes
 * Refeshed look/feel throughout
+* Show all allow for opening workspaces or individual tabs

+* 0.903
+* Added memory of workspace names

 imagine a 'delicious' or 'instapaper' like site for your projects.